Aishwaryashrivastava04/movie-recommendation-system/README.md

 # movie-recommendation-system
 movie-recommendationWelcome to the movie Recommendation System!
-This project uses Streamlit to create an interactive web application that recommends songs based on your favorite genre.
+This project uses Streamlit to create an interactive web application that recommends movie based on your favorite genre.

 FEATURE:-
 1)Select your favorite favourite movie to get related movie recommendations.